1,000+ Opportunities

 *Please note that our Funding Request System works best in Chrome and Safari Fill out our contact form to get in touch with the Corporate Giving team here .

-Based on current listing details, eligibility includes: Research organizations, laboratories, and academic institutions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Research organizations, laboratories, and academic institutions.
+Confirm the full requirements in the official notice before applying.

 Independent Co-pay Assistance Foundation Charitable Support is a grant from the Genentech Patient Foundation that funds independent charitable foundations providing co-pay assistance to patients who cannot afford out-of-pocket costs for medications.
 The program is part of Genentech's broader commitment to expanding access to healthcare and reducing disparities in medicine.
 Eligible applicants must be 501(c)(3), 501(c)(4), or 501(c)(6) organizations with a current, favorable OIG opinion for their co-payment assistance program.
 Requests are submitted through Genentech's Funding Request System (gFRS), with the portal accepting rolling submissions throughout the year.